EGABENADETTE10/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that display current directory contents in a long format
+Script display current directory contents, including hidden files (starting with .).
+Use the long format